BioJulia/PopGen.jl/docs/gettingstarted/juliaprimer.md

 Work with Julia using VSCode, Jupyter, Pluto.jl, command line
 :::

 Everyone has their own particular workflows, and if you're new to Julia, you might not have established one yet.
 Julia can be used rather comfortably using its built-in interpreter.
-For an RStudio-like experience, we recommend using the [VScode Julia extension](https://www.julia-vscode.org), but you can also use [Atom](https://junolab.org/) add-on).
-If you're already a fan of Jupyter notebooks (or [**nteract**](https://nteract.io/)), then all you need is to install the `IJulia` package in Julia and you have full Jupyter support for Julia!
+For an RStudio-like experience, we recommend using the [VScode Julia extension](https://www.julia-vscode.org).
+If you're a fan of Jupyter notebooks, then all you need is to install the `IJulia` package in Julia and you have full Jupyter support for Julia!
+Alternatively, you can use the built-in Jupyter engine inside VScode with the Jupyter and Julia VScode extensions.
 You can also use the new reactive notebooks provided by [Pluto.jl](https://github.com/fonsp/Pluto.jl).

 :::note Trivia
 If you didn't already know,  the name "Jupyter" is actually a concatenation of **Ju** (julia) **Pyt** (python) and **eR** (R). 🤯